mikitsu/misc-utils/README.md

   - validated widgets
   - scrolled widgets
   - single widget for radio button groups (probably the most safe to use)
-  - FormWidget and an extensible factory
+  - FormWidget and an extensible factory, also including:
+    - Form templates (supporting inheritance)
+    - Single-Element or group-level opt-in or opt-out
+    - Default content for form elements
   - dialogs for forms and arbirtary widgets
   - some pre-prepared cominations of the above: IntEntry, FloatEntry, PasswordEntry, LoginForm